Skip to main content

 Formation Process

-Fluorite (calcium fluoride, CaF2) forms in a wide variety of geological environments including hydrothermal veins, sedimentary deposits, pegmatites, and as a gangue mineral in metallic ore deposits.
-It crystallizes in the isometric (cubic) crystal system, producing distinctive cubic and octahedral crystals.
-The extraordinary range of colors — purple, green, blue, yellow, clear, brown, and multi-colored zoned specimens — is caused by various trace impurities, color centers (structural defects that absorb certain wavelengths of light), and exposure to natural radiation.
-Fluorite often forms in vein deposits where hydrothermal fluids deposit it in fractures and cavities, creating well-formed crystals that can be quite large.
-The phenomenon of fluorescence is particularly common in Fluorite from certain localities.
+Fluorite (calcium fluoride, CaF2) forms in a wide range of geological settings — hydrothermal veins, sedimentary deposits, pegmatites, and metallic ore deposits.
+It crystallizes in the cubic system, which is why you see those clean cubic and octahedral shapes.
+The remarkable color range — purple, green, blue, yellow, clear, brown, and multi-colored zoning — comes from trace impurities, structural defects called color centers, and natural radiation exposure.
+Fluorite typically forms in vein deposits where hydrothermal fluids fill fractures and cavities, sometimes producing well-formed crystals that get impressively large.
+Fluorescence shows up more often in Fluorite from certain localities than others.

 Varieties